 A function of the type is called a characteristic function in set theory or an indicator function in probability and statistics since it can be taken to characterize or indicate a particular subset of namely, the fiber or inverse image of the value for which we have the notation and definition

-The notation is often used for the characteristic function of a subset of All together then, we have
+The notation is often used for the characteristic function of a subset of Putting all the pieces together then, we have

 To be continued …